BA, LLB (Hons), University of Auckland

 1999, New Zealand

-Catherine has extensive experience in the project management of large developments, including advising on all levels of resource consenting and designation processes.
+With extensive experience in project management for environmental consenting of large developments, Catherine provides advice on all levels of resource consenting, designation and plan change processes.

-She is recommended by Legal 500 Asia Pacific 2016 and is recognised as a leading lawyer in Chambers Asia Pacific 2019 and Chambers Global 2019.
+Catherine is recognised as a leading lawyer by Chambers Asia Pacific 2023 and Chambers Global 2020.

-- airports in relation to their designations for airport activities including the establishment of second runways and taxiways, new terminal facilities, new aviation precincts and on noise planning controls
+- Advised airports on their designations and plan changes for airport activities including establishing runways and taxiways, new terminal facilities, new aviation precincts and noise controls.

-- on mining activities and proposed mines (consenting, renewing and compliance issues), both on land and in the coastal marine area
+- Provided specialist advice on mining activities (consenting, renewing and compliance issues) on land and in the coastal marine area.

-- operators of municipal and industrial landfills, including consenting, consent renewal and compliance issues
+- Advised operators of municipal and industrial landfills, including consenting, consent renewal and compliance issues.

-- parties subject to actual or threatened enforcement action, including enforcement orders, abatement notices and prosecution
+- Provided specialist advice to parties subject to actual or threatened enforcement action including enforcement orders, abatement notices and prosecution.

-- on the establishment and consenting of residential development, including retirement villages, via plan changes and resource consents (including Long Bay and Stonefields in Auckland)
+- Advised on establishment and consenting of major planned residential and retirement villages, via plan changes and resource consents.